Emon-Ahmed/WoodCraft-Shop-Server/README.md

 ## Features and Functionality
 List The Ready Features Here:
+- You Can Get / POST Products
+- You Can Delete Single Products
+- You Can Get / POST Order
-- You Can Find Best Product Here
+- You Can Delete Single Order
-- Also You Can Easily Navigate The Navbar
+- You Can Set Admin
-- This Design is Followed By "Less is More"